Safety security of Adolescents from violence & injuries

 Q1: What are the major concern of Adolescent safety is a today’s age?

 Ans.
 Young persons stand in a pivotal developmental period which impacts their physical condition as well as their emotional state and their social environment.
 The combination of bullying and abuse when added to peer pressure and road accidents along with online threats exposes them to serious risks.
-Making sure adolescents stay safe enables their overall wellness development throughout time.
+Ensuring that the adolescents are safe will ensure their wellness is developed over a period of time

 Q2: Which types of violence are faced by adolescents in day to day life?